TechWithRiley/doop/README.md

 Libpng is © 1998-2014 Glenn Randers-Pehrson, © 1996-1997 Andreas Dilger, © 1995-1996 Guy Eric Schalnat, Group 42, Inc. and is released under the [libpng license](http://www.libpng.org/pub/png/src/libpng-LICENSE.txt).
 Zlib is © 1995-2013 Jean-loup Gailly and Mark Adler and is released under the [zlib license](http://www.zlib.net/zlib_license.html).

-The Crispy Doom icon (as shown at the top of this page) has been contributed by Philip K.
+The Crispy Doom icon has been contributed by Philip K.
+The DOOP icon has been made by me (Riley).